Chicago shooting on South Side leaves at least 1 dead, 7 wounded: report

 At least one person was killed and another seven wounded Thursday night when shots rang out during a gathering in Chicago’s Ashburn neighborhood on the city's South Side.

-A 26-year-old man died after being shot in the head when at least two men opened fire, the Chicago Sun-Times reported.
+A 26-year-old man died after being shot in the head when at least two men allegedly opened fire, the Chicago Sun-Times reported.

 CHICAGO SHOOTING LEAVES COP, SECURITY GUARD WOUNDED; 4TH COP SHOT IN 2 WEEKS, CPD LEADER SAYS